 In a democratic society, if someone attempts to rule over the rest, there's a big chance of making these people unhappy.
 Why?
 First, because each person is different, happiness has a distinct shape for each of us.
 Second, happiness is linked to wisdom, and there is no human being with supreme wisdom, so supreme he should have the right to govern.
 For democrats, everyone has the right and the ability to find their own road to happiness.
 In other words, everyone has the right to be free.
 That's why democracy is the government of freedom.

 If people in a community experience themselves as equals, democracy will be the preferred government.
 If people experience themselves as unequal, another form of government can feel legitimate.

 Therefore, free people will experience others as equals, so they should never be disrespectful, at least not consciously.
 Respect will be shared among them.
 Why?
 Since they will never think they are superior to others, they will never be tempted to disrespect others.

-(3) By this point we hope to have showed the relationship between democracy and respect.
-Democracy is the form of government of free persons, who respect each other because they know they are equals.
+(3) We hope to have shown the relationship between democracy and respect by this point.
+Democracy is the form of government of free persons who respect each other because they know they are equals.

-The person who disrespects others puts their own freedom at risk: the act pushes others to orient their lives towards status and hierarchy.
-Disrespect pushes people to experience themselves as unequal, and that will ultimately be reflected in the sorts of social relationships and political preferences people form.
-Therefore, the community’s support for democracy will be smaller, which means decreasing possibilities for being free.
+The person who disrespects others puts their own freedom at risk: pushing others to orient their lives towards status and hierarchy.
+Disrespect drives people to experience themselves as unequal, which will ultimately be reflected in the social relationships and political preferences people form.
+Therefore, the community's support for democracy will be smaller, decreasing possibilities for being free.